 Checkboxes are toggle objects and can be checked or deselected at any time.
 This option is useful for "check-all-that-apply" cases, or as a toggle for a single selection, like opting in for future contact.

-The file attachment field is only available to Enterprise level accounts or higher and can be used to attach documents or images to the transaction.
+The file attachment field is available to business and enterprise service plans, and can be used to attach documents or images to the transaction.

 File Attachment fields can be used to collect supporting documents or images from signers during the signing process.
 The uploaded documents are included as part of the signed document and are attached at the end of the signed agreement after the signature process is complete.